JeremyWarui/service_desk/README.md

 ## Technologies and Tools

-Service Desk is built using the following technologies and tools:
+ResolveRocket is built using the following technologies and tools:

 **Backend**: Node.js, Express, MongoDB, Mongoose, JWT, bcrypt, dotenv, cors, nodemon